akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 = 7.2.1 =
 - Fix: sandbox attribute was not use as one file was not commited to the latest build.
 Now it works fine agian.
 - Fix: Zoom and php < 5.3 does not define a needed variable.
 Now this is defined for older php versions.
+(Pro)

-(Pro) = 7.2 =
+= 7.2 =
 - New: {timestamp} can be used in the src.
 It adds a timestamp which can be used to avoid caching of iframes.
 (Pro)
 - New: element_to_measure is now available on the external workaround tab directly-> Additional height (Pro)
-- New: With post message you can now mix https and http in the external workaround.
+- New: With postMessage you can now mix https and http in the external workaround.
 (Pro)
 - Fix: Resize later on the external workaround is now working again.
 (Pro)
 - Fix: Some themes have iframe hidden with opacity:0 and visibility:hidden.
 I now set this for the given iframe that the iframe is visible.
 - Fix: Additional height fields are only allowing numbers without a unit.